akbarilmnn/nix-dotfiles/README.md

 ```

 After that, use `stow` to symlink all dotfiles to the preffered direcotry (i like to put it on my `~/.config` directory) by running this command.
+make sure the target directory is empty or is there is no conflict of files i.e in your current `~/.config` directory, make sure there
+is not a single file or directory that has the same name.
+If there is a conflict, you either have to delete that conflicted file/directory or
+if you think the current file is better, you should add the `--adopt` flag in `stow`. for example, if there is a file in `~/.config/foo`
+and you have another version of `foo` in the cloned repo `~/cloned-dotfiles/foo`.
+When you are stowing `~/cloned-dotfiles/foo` into `~/.config/foo`
+would cause a conflict. if you use the `--adopt` flag, the contents of `~/cloned-dotfiles/foo` will be overwritten to what is inside `~/.config/foo`

 ```sh
 stow --dir . --target ~/.config
 ```